 Individual Disability Insurance

-Individual disability insurance is for the individual and self-employed and provides coverage for you when you become critically ill or disabled and are not able to work.
+Individual disability insurance is for individuals and the self-employed and provides coverage for you when you become critically ill or disabled and are not able to work.

 Group Disability Insurance Plans

-Like individual, group disability insurance also provides coverage for you when you become critically ill or disabled and are unable to work, only it's offered through your employer.
+Like plans for individuals, group disability insurance also provides coverage for you when you become critically ill or disabled and are unable to work, only it's offered through your employer.

-Group short-term disability insurance: This is offered through your employer.
-Coverage is offered to all eligible employees.
-And you have the choice to opt out.
+- Group short-term disability insurance: This is offered through your employer.
+Coverage is offered to all eligible employees, and you can opt out.
 This policy will cover short-term disabilities, injuries, and illnesses.
-One of them is pregnancy, aka maternity leave, and childbirth.
+One is pregnancy, aka maternity leave, and childbirth.
 The group short-term benefit period is normally between one month and a year.

 Differences between Individual and Group Disability Insurance Policies

-Part of making the right decision is knowing the differences between policy types, like:
+Part of making the right decision is knowing the differences between policy types:

-Individual short-term and individual long-term disability insurance: This coverage is offered to the individual and is a single policy.
+- Individual short-term and individual long-term disability insurance: This coverage is offered to an individual and is a single policy.
 The individual is rated for health risk factors and age and then offered a plan to suit their needs.

-Group short-term and group long-term disability insurance: These are offered through your employer.
+- Group short-term and group long-term disability insurance: These are offered through your employer.
 They are offered to the entire group of eligible employees.
-Bonus, individual health risk factors are not taken into account because the rate is based on the group.
-Your employer may pay for all or part of the premiums, depending on how lucky you are and how giving they are.
+A bonus is that individual health risk factors are not taken into account because the rate is based on the group.
+Your employer may pay all or part of the premiums, depending on how lucky you are and how giving they are.

 Government Disability Insurance Programs and Benefits

-State disability programs: Out of the 50 states that make up this wonderful country, only 5 of them offer state disability programs.
+- State disability programs: Out of the 50 states that make up this wonderful country, only 5 offer state disability programs.
 They are California, Hawaii, New Jersey, New York, and Rhode Island.

 Now, if it all seems a bit overwhelming, don't worry, an independent insurance agent can help you go through your options and get the right plan in place.